-If you're not sure whether to bother doing work experience (especially if you've got to give up a week of your holiday to do it) then think again!
+If you're not sure whether to do work experience (especially if you've got to give up a week of your holiday to do it) then read this!
 Work experience is your opportunity to find out about the world of work from the inside.
 Here we list the benefits and some tips to make the experience work for you.

 There are loads of great reasons why doing work experience is worthwhile:

 - You'll get to know how people work together, how things get done and how work differs from school or college

 - You'll find out if a job is as you imagined, whether it would suit you and the training needed to get into it